microsoft/EMNLP2019-Split-And-Recombine/README.md

 # Result

 Expected result is as stated in the paper, where BLEU is ~67.05(+-1.05) and Symbol Acc is ~54.00(+-1.09).
 The training will last ~6 hours on a `Tesla M40` GPU.
-One run experiment by the author is as (the plot includes the result on pre-training):
+We provide partial log information in `log.txt` for check.
+And the dev performance curve is as (the plot includes the result on pre-training):

 ![](misc/plot.png)